MonkeyRadio/MonkeyOnDiscord/README.md

 * Voice State support (Listen MonkeyRadio in your server)
 * Get the currently playing metadata (track and show)
 * Get the current listeners amount
+* Enable restriction (on the play and stop command) -> Create "MonkeyMaster" role

 ## Testing